Commuting can be a nightmare for employees. Your company can help by offering your staff members some financial relief from their commuting hassles.

 Employees appreciate this benefit and there's a bonus for your company: You can save money on payroll taxes.
 Similar to a cafeteria plan election, staff members can have money deducted on a pre-tax basis to be applied toward the transportation benefits.
 Both the company and the employee avoid payroll taxes on the salary reduction.

 In another option, employees can be given the choice of taking the benefit in cash.
 However, if an employee takes cash, the amount is included in the employee's compensation and subject to employment taxes.

-Under the tax law, there are three categories of employer-provided fringe benefits for qualified transportation for 2017:
+Under the tax law, the categories of employer-provided fringe benefits for qualified transportation for 2023 are as follows:

-So your company can provide up to $510 in monthly tax-free benefits per employee in 2017 (and 2016).
-This includes $255 parking, plus $255 in passes or rides.
+So your company can provide up to $600 in monthly tax-free benefits per employee in 2023.
+This includes $300 parking, plus $600 in passes or rides.
 If you give more, the excess must be treated as taxable compensation.

 Get in touch today and find out how we can help you meet your objectives.